-Chad is an entrepreneur with 15 years of experience in the information technology sector.
+Chad is an entrepreneur with 20 years of experience in the information technology sector.
 He is the founder of MindSpark and sees the company as an opportunity to drive tremendous social change by bettering the lives of people with disabilities.
-He is also the co-founder and principal of Square One Solutions, Inc., a 7-year old professional services firm that acts as the sister company to MindSpark.
+He is also the co-founder and principal of Square One Solutions, Inc., a 7-year old professional services firm that acts as the sister company to MindSpark (which is now part of Optimity Advisors).
 Chad graduated Magna Cum Laude from Trinity University in San Antonio with dual degrees in Finance and Computer Science.
 His career has been firmly centered in information technology consulting, working first at Arthur Andersen to see how large complex projects are managed, then moving to an incubation firm called Avante Global, where he learned how to manage startups in the IT space.

 Wendy has an MBA degree from the University of Chicago and worked as a CPA, financial analyst and strategic planning consultant before becoming a full-time advocate for her two sons.
 Since relocating to California after 35 years in the Midwest, she has been an active volunteer grant writer and researcher at Exceptional Minds, a non-profit vocational training program and computer animation studio for young adults on the autism spectrum.
 Wendy also serves on the Board of Directors of Exceptional Minds.